rgb-archive/spec/01-rgb.md

 The rational for this asset_id design is the following: RGB-enabled LN nodes would have to announce the list of assets (i.e. asset ids) they can buy/sell – with corresponding bid and ask prices.
 Since we'd like to increase the privacy, we need these asset ids to be "obscured", i.e. not easily tracked down to the specific asset/contract – unless for those who has the source of the asset issuing contract.
 This means that we could not just rely on `SHA256(contract_id || index)`, since contract_id is public, and it will be quite easy to construct "rainbow tables" with contract_ids joined by different indexes and track the asset ids down to the issuing contracts.
 At the same time, `committment_txid` is a private information known only to the owners of the contract (with the exception of public contracts, but we do not need to hide asset_id for public assets anyway).

-Many different *kinds* (or *blueprints*) of contracts exist, allowing the user to choose the rules that will define how the asset is issued and, later, transferred. **Every contract kind has a specific 1-byte-long unique identifier**, which is serialized and committed to during the deployment phase, to make sure that its behaviour cannot be changed at a later time.
-Every blueprint also has an independent versioning system, in order to make the entire project even more "modular" (See [issue #23 on GitHub](https://github.com/rgb-org/spec/issues/23)).
+Many different *kinds* (or **blueprints**) of contracts exist, allowing the user to choose the rules that will define how the asset is issued and, later, transferred.
+Every contract kind has a specific 1-byte-long unique identifier for the used blueprint type (`blueprint_type` field), which is serialized and committed to during the deployment phase, to make sure that its behaviour cannot be changed at a later time.

 ### Re-issuance